SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit1EssayJack.md

 ***

+## Defluffifying

-If you too multicultural, you may end up loosing your economic control.
+* If you too multicultural, you may end up loosing your economic control.
 Empires are trying to include all these cultures in one territory.
-If you tried to overly unify your cultural identity, you may end up loosing your civil control.
+* If you tried to overly unify your cultural identity, you may end up loosing your civil control
-If you try to, instead, exercise balance and raíson de'etat, happiness to everyone!
+* If you try to, instead, exercise balance and raíson de'etat, happiness to everyone!

-## Defluffifying

-* Point a
-* Point b
-* Point c

 So what?
-SO WHAT
+So be the third thing.

 Now, defluffify by re-writing the three points + so what in as little words as possible.